 Best Online Databases Resources

-There are plenty of places online where you find software solutions to keep your database skills sharp.
+There are plenty of places online with software solutions to continue learning about databases.
 We give you a taste of these resources below.

 Airtable

-Airtable is a cloud-based database software that provides pre-built database templates to which you can refer while managing, storing, and tracking databases.
+Airtable is a cloud-based database software that provides pre-built database templates.
+You can refer to these templates while managing, storing, and tracking databases for your projects.
 The free plan comes with unlimited databases, 2 GB of file attachments per database, and two weeks of history.
 If you like the product, you can upgrade to Plus for $10/month or Pro for $20/month.

 PostgreSQL

 PostgreSQL is an open-source relational database system that offers features like user configuration settings, data importing and exporting, data indexing, and version control.
-You can use this platform with Python and JSON.
+You can use PostgreSQL with Python and JSON.
 One of the best things about the software is its large support community.
+PostgreSQL is preferred by many due to its focus on extensibility and SQL compliance.

 Should You Learn Databases?

 In today’s age, the business, education, and even non-profit world would come to a halt without data.
 The existence of databases has enabled automated and accurate predictions for almost every business.
-So the better question would be, why not learn databases?
+So the better question is: Why are you not learning databases already?

 If you are tech-savvy, or if the collaboration of data, science, and business intrigues you, then waste no time to start learning databases.
 Skilled and knowledgeable database professionals are in high demand in virtually every industry.
-The resources in this article could be your ticket to a career in one of them.
+The resources in this article will help you learn the fundamentals and could be your ticket to a career in the industry.